shakedshanas/Splicing-MPRA-data-processing/README.md

 ```

-# Stage 2: Reference Construction and Read Mapping
+# Stage 2: Mapping Reads corresponding to library every library variant

+For per variant mapping using STAR mapper.
+Mapping will be proceed after the following processes are done:
+1. Pair-read FASTQ of a single library variant
+2. STAR Reference Genome files for a single library variant

-#### Synthetic Reference Generation
+#### Synthetic Reference Generation and Genome indexing with STAR

-For each library variant, a synthetic reference sequence was constructed by concatenating:
+For each library variant, a synthetic reference sequence was constructed.

-1. **Variable Region 1**: Nucleotides 0-30 from the library sequence
-2. **Constant Region 1**: 288-nucleotide linker sequence containing regulatory elements
-3. **Variable Region 2**: Nucleotides 45 to end of library sequence
-4. **Constant Region 2**: 1,839-nucleotide 3' region containing reporter genes and regulatory sequences

-Two versions of Constant Region 2 were maintained depending on whether CASLIB primers were used in library construction, differing in a 25-nucleotide sequence modification.

-#### STAR Genome Indexing

 Individual STAR genome indices were generated for each library variant using the following parameters:
 - `--genomeSAindexNbases 4`: Optimized for short reference sequences
 - `--runThreadN 8`: Parallel processing on 8 CPU cores